marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   Dump a textual representation of the 'exploded graph' to one dump file per node, to :samp:`{file}.eg-{id}.txt`.
   This is typically a large number of dump files.

+.. option:: -fdump-analyzer-exploded-paths

+  Dump a textual representation of the 'exploded path' for each diagnostic to :samp:`{file}.{idx}.{kind}.epath.txt`.

 .. option:: -fdump-analyzer-feasibility